mawaisu77/mawaisu77/README.md

 ## 🚀 About Me

-I'm a passionate Full Stack Developer with expertise in building modern web applications, particularly in the automotive industry.
+I'm a passionate Full Stack Developer with expertise in building modern web applications.
 I love creating seamless user experiences and robust backend systems that scale.

 - 🔭 **Currently working on:** Automotive auction platforms and e-commerce solutions
 - 🌱 **Learning:** Advanced React patterns, Microservices architecture, and Cloud deployment